Access to Water · Nutrition · Energy

 Building relationships with local communities, managing cultural adaptation processes, providing logistical support, and optimizing regional resources.

-Union of Turkish Agricultural States: Connects agricultural actors and provides structured access to agricultural markets, fertilizers, seeds, and machinery.
-Promotes cooperation between producers and decision-makers in the Turkish World.
+Connects agricultural actors and provides structured access to agricultural markets, fertilizers, seeds, and machinery.
+Promotes cooperation between producers and decision-makers.

 Implementation of community participation programs, provision of educational training, exploration of additional funding sources, and monitoring of humanitarian impacts.